mhassanmanzoorsl/scripts/README.md

-# Following are different az quires and bash scripts to check Environment Variables in Funcation App(s) in a Resource Group
+# Following are different az quires and Bash scripts to check Environment Variables in Funcation App(s) in a Resource Group

 Query to Get a specific Env Variable from a function app in a RG
 ```